The Aquinian: Controversies

-St. Thomas University gained international headlines in the fall of 2004 when the paper published a photo taken of four University of New Brunswick (UNB) rugby players streaking across the university's rugby pitch.
-The incident generated huge interest in the paper among students, as well as regional, national and international media.
-It was also a controversy among UNB students and administration as the four players captured in the photo were suspended from playing in the Maritime men's university rugby championship, which the team went on to lose.
-The four players in the photo were among at least ten who partook in the bare festivities.
+In November 2004, The Aquinian published a photo of four University of New Brunswick (UNB) male rugby players streaking across the university's rugby pitch, after the team had just won the provincial men's rugby championship.
+The publication made headlines across the country, and the UNB administration subsequently suspended the four players from competing in the Maritime men's university rugby championship the following weekend, which the team went on to lose.
+The four players in the photo were believed to be among at least ten who partook in the bare festivities.